Psychology Faculty Research

 Dr. Ghirardelli's primary research program focuses on visual attention, or how we selectively process only a subset of the visual information present to us.

-For more information on Dr. Ghirardelli's research or to apply to work on his team please contact Dr. Ghirardelli via email at thomas.ghirardelli@goucher.edu.
+For more information on Dr. Ghirardelli's research or to apply to work on his team email thomas.ghirardelli@goucher.edu.

 Jennifer A. McCabe, Ph.D.

-Dr. McCabe's primary research program focuses on memory strategies, metamemory/metacognition, and teaching and learning.
+Dr. McCabe's research program focuses on memory strategies, metamemory/metacognition, and evidence-based teaching and learning practices.

-For more information on Dr. McCabe's research lab at Goucher College, please click here.
-To apply to work on her team, please contact Dr. McCabe via email at jennifer.mccabe@goucher.edu.
+For more information on Dr. McCabe's research lab at Goucher College, click here.
+To apply to for her team, email jennifer.mccabe@goucher.edu.

-Dr. McCabe will have openings on her team for Fall 2023.
+Dr. McCabe will have openings on her research team for Spring 2026.

 Arlette J. Ngoubene-Atioky, Ph.D.

-Dr. Ngoubene-Atioky’s research focuses on social factors that explain or help sustain the quality of life of underrepresented and/or marginalized diverse communities, with a specific emphasis on international communities (refugees, immigrants, asylum seekers, international students) and on groups with intersectional identities (e.g. race, gender identity, social class, age, nationality, ethnicity, educational level, language, and skin color).
-The social factors will be examined in relation to the constructs of social power, privilege, and wellbeing.
+Dr. Ngoubene-Atioky’s research focuses on sociocultural factors that explain or help sustain the quality of life of underrepresented and/or marginalized diverse communities, with a specific emphasis on international communities (refugees, immigrants, asylum seekers, international students, foreign citizens) and on groups with intersectional identities (e.g. race, gender identity, social class, age, ethnicity, language, sexual orientation, and skin color).
+The sociocultural factors will be examined in relation to the constructs of social power, privilege, and wellbeing.

-For more information on Dr. Ngoubene-Atioky's research or to apply to work on her team, please contact her via email at arlette.ngoubene-atioky@goucher.edu
+For more information on Dr. Ngoubene-Atioky's research or to apply to work on her team, email arlette.ngoubene-atioky@goucher.edu.

-Dr. Ngoubene will have openings on her team for Fall 2023.
+Dr. Ngoubene will have one opening on her research team for Spring 2026.

 Brian Patrick, Ph.D.